-Stretching between Alexandra and Lake Roxburgh Hydro Dam, the easy Roxburgh Gorge Trail offers a striking snapshot of Central Otago’s heritage and natural history – in all its captivating forms, shapes and seasonal colours.
+Stretching between Alexandra and Lake Roxburgh Hydro Dam, the mostly easy Roxburgh Gorge Trail offers a striking snapshot of Central Otago’s heritage and natural history – in all its captivating forms, shapes and seasonal colours.

 The otherworldly gorge was scoured by the mighty Clutha Mata-au River, a primary pathway for early Māori moa hunters who traveled from mountains to sea in their mokihi (reed canoes).
 Then came the gold rush, which left an indelible mark on the landscape in crumbling ruins, and the fragrant thyme cloaking sheer hillsides amidst native gardens of kanuka, kowhai, mountain cottonwood and broom.